sveltejs/kit/documentation/docs/12-page-options.md

 export const prerender = false;
 ```

 Routes with `prerender = true` will be excluded from manifests used for dynamic SSR, making your server (or serverless/edge functions) smaller.
-In some cases you might want to prerender a route but also include it in the manifest (for example, you want to prerender your most recent/popular content but server-render the long tail) — for these cases, there's a third option, 'auto':
+In some cases you might want to prerender a route but also include it in the manifest (for example, with a route like `/blog/[slug]` where you want to prerender your most recent/popular content but server-render the long tail) — for these cases, there's a third option, 'auto':

 ```js
 /// file: +page.js/+page.server.js/+server.js